Futsal at the 2011 SEA Games

 The futsal tournament at the 2011 SEA Games took place from 17 to 22 November 2011.
+It was the second time ever that futsal was included in SEA Games, making its return after it wasn't picked for the 2009 SEA Games in Laos.
 This edition of the tournament featured both men's and women's tournaments.
 All matches were held in POPKI Sports Hall, Jakarta.

 Men's Tournament

 All times are Western Indonesian Time (WIB) – UTC+7.